portal-hq/Enclave-MPC-API-Examples/Go/README.md

 - `cmd/generate/main.go`: Script for running the generate function.
 - `cmd/backup/main.go`: Script for running the backup function.
 - `cmd/recover/main.go`: Script for running the recover function.
-- `cmd/eth_sign/main.go`: Script for running the Ethereum signing function.
+- `cmd/ethSign/main.go`: Script for running the Ethereum signing function.
+- `cmd/solSign/main.go`: Script for running the Solana signing function.
 - `signup/signup.go`: Contains the implementation of the signup function.
 - `generate/generate.go`: Contains the implementation of the generate function.
 - `backup/backup.go`: Contains the implementation of the backup function.
 - `recover/recover.go`: Contains the implementation of the recover function.
-- `eth_sign/eth_sign.go`: Contains the implementation of the Ethereum signing function.
+- `ethSign/ethSign.go`: Contains the implementation of the Ethereum signing function.
+- `solSign/solSign.go`: Contains the implementation of the Solana signing function.
 - `clientApiKey.txt`: File to store the client API key obtained during signup.
 - `shares.txt`: File to store the generated MPC shares.
 - `backupShares.txt`: File to store the backup MPC shares.